bwp91/homebridge-wemo/README.md

 # homebridge-wemo

+Check out my new [Homebridge-Platform-Wemo Plugin](https://github.com/rudders/homebridge-platform-wemo) that is a Platform module and supports switches and bulbs (Wemo Link)

 Supports Belkin WeMo devices on HomeBridge Platform

 This module does not support the WeMo Bulbs and their Bridge - I am working on homebridge-wemo2 that will.
 Initial version should go up soon I hope.